RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 gains per dipole.
 Set a delay to 32 to get a beam where that dipole is turned off (or set the amplitude to zero).

-Depending on the beam version you want, you also need to specify some other paramers:
+Depending on the beam version you want, you also need to specify some other parameters:

 - For the AEE beam you need to pass the Z matrix file to the ``mwa_zfile`` parameter.
 - The native format of the FEE beam is spherical harmonic modes, so there is also